 When I do take inventory of these acts of kindness, it becomes apparent that the critics represent such a small fraction of the people out there.
 I can’t even begin to recall all of the warmth bestowed on me and my kids, but I can count the hate.

 Even if the haters rattle me momentarily, it’s pretty clear they’re an anomaly.

-So the next time a perfect stranger meets me with anger, I’ll do my best to see the opportunity to be thankful.
-I will take the moment of brief upset and take a moment to be grateful for the majority.
+So the next time a perfect stranger meets me with anger, I’ll take the opportunity to be thankful. will take the moment of brief upset and take a moment to be grateful for the majority.